How to Repair a Relationship

 "You know I get quiet when I am overwhelmed."

 Those sentences may contain context, but they do not create safety if they arrive before ownership.
+Clean ownership sounds more like:

 "I got defensive and made it harder for you to tell me the truth."